How a credit card can build your credit score

 Looking to improve your credit score but not sure where to start?
-This guide shows how finding the right credit card can help increase your credit rating...
+This guide explains how finding the right credit card can help increase your credit rating

-You may be wondering why having a credit score is important, especially if you’re hesitant to borrow money.
-A credit score is your way of showing lenders you’re responsible with money.
-It is proof you can borrow and repay in good time – which should usually improve your chances of being accepted for a loan or mortgage in the future.
+A good credit score is proof you can borrow and repay in good time – which should usually improve your chances of being accepted for a loan or mortgage in the future.
 Finding the right credit card can help you to build a strong credit score, whether you use balance transfer credit cards or credit cards for bad credit.

 How can I improve my credit score with a credit card?

 If you have bad credit and have struggled with debt in the past, a credit builder card can help improve your credit score.
-With a credit builder card, the lender will give you a low credit limit which you can use to make small purchases.
+The lender will initially give you a low credit limit which you can use to make small purchases.
 As long as you pay off the balance at the end of each month, you’ll begin to demonstrate responsible borrowing and your credit score should improve over time.
-Make sure you meet your repayments each month in full and on time, to prove you can pay back the money you borrow.

 There are some things you need to watch out for when using a credit card, including:

-What if I’ve been rejected for a card in the past?
+What to do if you’ve been rejected for a credit card in the past

 Check any linked accounts: Find out if your credit score is linked to your spouse or family member through a joint account you have with them – if they have a poor credit score, this may affect yours